glhr/rasa_project/data/nlu.md

 - i need to talk to you
 - i want to speak with you
 - can we chat
+- are we friends
+- what's your name
+- my name is human
+- how are you

 ## intent:bye
 - that's all bye